esovetkin/jbs/README.md

 JBS is a small benchmark scripting tool inspired by [JUBE](https://apps.fz-juelich.de/jsc/jube/docu/index.html).
 JBS lets you define parameter sets, run Bash scripts for them, parse their output, and accumulate results in tables.

-JBS defines a domain-specific language inspired by Python, R, and awk syntax.
+JBS defines a domain-specific language with syntax inspired by Python, R, and awk.

 ## Quick Start